MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 1. Select  **Next: Review and generate**.
 1. Select  **Update**.

-## Test the agentless malware scanner's deployment
+## Test agentless malware scanning

 Security alerts appear on the portal only in cases where threats are detected on your environment.
 If you do not have any alerts it might be because there are no threats on your environment.
 You can test to see that the device is properly onboarded and reporting to Defender for Cloud by creating a test file.